TheDropouts/TicTacToe/docs/AdministrationManual.md

 ## Softwares

-* You will need a Git to be able to write commands to install and run TicTacToe.<br/>
+* You will need a Git to be able to write commands.<br/>
 You can download the latest version for desired operating system clicking on this link: [Git](https://git-scm.com/downloads)</li>

 * You will need Node package manager.<br/>